Law Enforcement Career Exploring

 Contact: Spencer Rauch

 Location: Southport Police Department Headquarters, 137 Worman Street, Southport

 Meeting Time: Every other Thursday from 6:00 - 8:00PM

 The Wayne County Sheriff’s Department teaches the skills necessary to pursue a career in law enforcement.
 By utilizing hands on activity, as well as classroom presentations, students gain a better understanding on what the career entails.

 Each meeting is open for observation, with approval by advisory staff.
-Contact Deputy Dillon Pitcher for information for permission and times of meetings.

 Location: 200 East Main Street, Richmond